Scope & Approach / Confidential Draft

 Capability to store all FedEx locations Phase 1 Seeded from FedEx-supplied facility list (<1,000 US / Canada)

-Driver access via website, QR code, app if necessary Phase 1 Web + QR; no native app required.
-PWA option in Phase 2
+Driver access via website, QR code Phase 1 Web + QR; no native app required.
+PWA install added in Phase 2

-Real-time upload and availability of map updates Phase 1 Maps go live immediately on save (optional approval step)
+Real-time availability of map updates Phase 1 Pin edits go live immediately on save (optional approval step)

 Auto pre-population based on location / geo-fencing (nice-to-have) Phase 2 Push notification when driver arrives at a registered facility

-Driver Yard Map Portal — built for pre-peak.
+Driver Yard Map Portal — interactive from day one.

 Driver Experience — 5-Step Flow